zarir/rn-dark-mode/README.md

 <h3>Installation</h3>

-For rn-dark-mode library to work you need to install react-native-appearance dependency in your project
+This library requires react-native-appearance dependency in your project

 Using npm:
 ```sh